Chalmers Automobile: Peak sales

-Chalmers wanted to make as many parts in-house and only bought specialized parts like sparkplugs & tires from outside suppliers.
+Chalmers wanted to make as many parts in-house and only bought specialized parts like sparkplugs and tires from outside suppliers.

 Hugh Chalmers proposed in May 1916 that the corporation boost production to 60,000 automobiles per year while lowering prices or raising prices while lowering output.
 The actual results attained in 1916 demonstrate the company's issues.
 In the first half of the year, the Chalmers factory increased production, and the sales department supplied automobiles to dealers regardless of demand.
 As a result, a year's worth of cars was on hand at Chalmers distributors in Dallas and Omaha.
 Nevertheless, Hugh Chalmers was obliged to reduce production from 15,659 automobiles in the first half of 1916 to only 5,749 in the second.
 As a result, Chalmers remained a struggling automotive manufacturer with extra plant capacity from 1910 to 1917.

 The company's finances improved in mid-1916 with better engine performance and improved body design, and the company moved from 14th to 12th place, but by late 1916 the company was close to bankruptcy.